Mrudula1205/FinRAG/README.md

 Production-style retrieval-augmented generation system for SEC 10-K analysis.

-FinRAG ingests annual filings, parses them into structured markdown, builds a hybrid retrieval index, and serves grounded answers through a FastAPI backend and React frontend.
+FinRAG ingests annual filings, parses them into structured markdown, builds a hybrid retrieval index and serves grounded answers through a FastAPI backend and React frontend.
 The project is designed to answer filing-specific questions with traceable source passages rather than free-form financial commentary.